Troubleshooting HVAC Electrical Problems Safety Guide: Professional Diagnostics & Emergency Procedures

 Pre-Troubleshooting Safety Checks:

-- Turn off power: Switch off breaker at electrical panel
+- Turn off power: Flip the breaker off at your electrical panel

-- Verify power off: Use non-contact voltage tester at disconnect
+- Verify power off: Use your non-contact voltage tester at the disconnect

-- Test your tester: Verify voltage tester works on known live circuit
+- Test your tester: Make sure the tester actually works on a circuit you know is live

-- Wait 5 minutes: Allow capacitors to discharge safely
+- Wait 5 minutes: Capacitors hold a charge.
+Give them time to discharge

 Safe Diagnostic Approach: